sara5491/snakevsmouse/README.md

 #### Colours
 I wanted to choose pastel, 'feminine' colours as a contrast to the original 'Snake' game which I remember being very dark, plain with almost garish red and green colours.
-I used <a href="https://coolors.co">Coolors to generate a colour palette - shades of pinks and purples - which are calming and pleasant.
+I used <a href="https://coolors.co">Coolors</a> to generate a colour palette - shades of pinks and purples - which are calming and pleasant.
 ![Coolors colour palette](docs/coolors.png)

 #### Images
+I used an image of a mouse, rather than a plain coloured cell as the 'food' because I felt like it gives the game a bit of humour.
+I also think it makes it different from the other Snake games that are out there.
+I used a snake favicon so if a user has lots of tabs open in their browser, it is obvious which tab is the game.

+#### Audio
+There are two different sounds within the game - a squeak when the snake eats a mouse and a negative 'bong' sound when the snake runs into itself and it's game over.
+The audio is muted when the game begins but can be toggled on and off by clicking on the speaker icon.

-### Wireframes
+#### Wireframes

 ## FEATURES
-Current
+#### Current features
+- I created a popup using <a href="https://sweetalert2.github.io/">SweetAlert</a> for when the snake touches its tail and the game is over.
+- There are no 'walls' in the game area.
+This makes each game last longer as it is easier to play than when the snake is confined to a small square.
+- High scores - each player's score is saved in local storage so if the game is ended and returned to at a later date, the player's high score is still there.

-Future
+#### Future implementation
+- Leaderboard
+- Customisation
+- Touch screen controls
+- Different levels
+- Obstacles
+- Snake head

 ## TESTING
 Responsiveness